 Formal registration (Societies Registration Act 1860, or a corresponding law), or under section 25 of the Companies Act 1956 is essential for registration.

 You must support charities prudently.

-, you should be aware of how the organisations are audited for tax benefits:
+When you support charities, you should be aware of how the organisations are audited for tax benefits:

 i.
 No source of income must be exempted, including business income